oospakooysa/period-doubling/_posts/2025-09-29-deep-dive-period-doubling.md

 ---

 **Summary:**
-Period doubling is only one path into chaos.
+Period-doubling is only one path into chaos.
 Nonlinear systems can jump, wander, and mix stability with unpredictability, creating a rich and intricate dynamical landscape.

 ---